mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 - I liked the idea of the psuedo-dot-product inspired by the polarization identity.
 -

-** Parts I don't fully understand **
+**Parts I don't fully understand**
 - Why would the step length be negative causing geodesicity not to hold?
 Isn't the step length always positive?
-- Haven't focues on Newton-Shulz algorithm for matrix root computation
+- Haven't focued on Newton-Shulz algorithm for matrix root computation
+-